scottish-government-design-system/design-system/responsive-spacing-notes.md

 ### Margins/padding

-REM might be more complex than EM, though the pxtorem function might be able to handle things for us.
+REM might be more complex than EM, though the px-to-rem function might be able to handle things for us.
 Interaction between responsive margin/padding functions and the conversion to REM might be fiddly.

 ### Line heights
 Is this necessary?
 It looks like browsers scale this well with pixels, but the hardcoding to px isn't great.